-11. The landlord presented testimony the rental agreement of the rented premises located at [REDACTED], is a written monthly tenancy.
-12. The landlord suggested that she issued a notice under section 18 to the tenant on 30 May 2023 to be out of the residence by 31 August 2023.
-The landlord stated she is unsure if the tenant remains in the rental, however offered that other individuals thought to be known to the tenant remain in the unit at the time of the hearing (18 October 2023).
-13. The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 2).
+11. The landlord presented testimony there is a written rental monthly agreement of the rented premises located at [REDACTED] [REDACTED] (Exhibit L # 3).

+12. The landlord offered evidence of a Notice to Terminate the tenancy under Section 18 of the Residential Tenancies Act, 2018 (Exhibit L # 1).
 Section 18 (2) (b) of the Act, states: